With only 4 simple ingredients, this is the easiest Crock Pot Mulled Apple Cider recipe ever! It’s also the tastiest.

-Not only is this Crock Pot Mulled Apple Cider recipe seriously easy, it’s also quintessentially autumn and winter.
+Not only is this mulled apple cider recipe seriously easy, it’s also quintessentially autumn and winter.
 It looks cozy.
 It tastes cozy.
+It IS cozy!

 This mulled cider, with all its wonderful spices, makes the entire house smell like a palace of coziness.
 (That can be a thing, right?)